-- 1. Frontages should include one or more of the following: - Residential lobbies with articulated building entries that provide a welcoming gesture to the street;

-- Common areas and/or sales or leasing offices generally flush with the elevation of the sidewalk; - Ground level residential units that are at grade or elevated above the adjacent sidewalk should include other devices that protect the privacy of the unit from the street. - 2.
+- 1. Frontages should include one or more of the following: - Residential lobbies with articulated building entries that provide a welcoming gesture to the street; - Common areas and/or sales or leasing offices generally flush with the elevation of the sidewalk; amd - Ground level residential units that are at grade or elevated above the adjacent sidewalk should include other devices that protect the privacy of the unit from the street.
+If the average setback is less than three feet from the property line along a non-commercial street, ground floor residential uses should be raised a minimum of three feet above grade.
+In addition, setback areas adjacent to residential units should provide separation from the public right-of-way with decorative low fences, vegetation or other attractive barriers. - 2.
 If stoops are used, they should become an attractive addition to the ambience of the street and provide another layer of positive activities to the streetscape environment. - 3.
 Residential street fronts should incorporate landscaping in the front yard setback including planting beds, hedges, planters, etc. - 4.
-Ground level residential windows should generally be located at least 48 inches above the elevation of the sidewalk or include elements that protect privacy. - 5.
-Patio or street front gardens are also permitted within the setback area along residential street frontages, provided that they include attractive garden walls and landscaping to soften the edge, create a positive transition to the street and are well fitted to the scale and architectural character of the building.
+Ground level residential windows should generally be located at least 48 inches above the elevation of the sidewalk or include elements that protect privacy.